EPCCed/2020-12-14-archer2-developers-online/_episodes/04-submission.md

 > > ```
 > >  Timelimit
 > > ----------
-> >  UNLIMITED
+> >   01:00:00
 > > ```
 > > {: .output}
 > >
-> > (4) Walltime: Unlimited
+> > (4) The partition and qos option must be specified.
 > {: .solution}
 {: .challenge}

 ### Checking progress of your job with `squeue`

 You use the `squeue` command to show the current state of the queues on ARCHER2.
 Without any options, it will show all jobs in the queue:

 ```
 auser@login01-nmn:~> squeue